Why just leaders need coaching

 precise questioning, and

-the ability to explain complex relationships clearly.
+the ability to reflect complex relationships clearly.

-The coach meets executives at eye level – without judgment and without hasty solutions.
-Rather, the goal is to support coachees in developing their own solutions and taking responsibility for their actions.
+The coach meets executives on equal footing - without judgment and without hasty solutions.
+The goal is to support the coachees in developing their own solutions and taking responsibility for their actions.

-Psychological Stability as a Prerequisite for Effectiveness
+Psychological stability as a prerequisite for effectiveness

 perceiving emotional signals,